golubitsky/wake-word-app/README.md

 This is serving the Flask app defined in `app.py`.

+#### Permissions issue (and resolution)

 I am unauthorized to expose the API publically — it's a permissions issue:

 ```
 Only authenticated invocations are allowed for this service.
 To allow unauthenticated invocations, add "allUsers" as a member and assign it the "Cloud Run invoker" role.
 ```

+To solve this issue, someone with the necessary permissions needed to add allUsers (or some specific users/groups) with the “Cloud Run Invoker” role.

 #### To Deploy a new version